-Number of treatment woks Capacity currently utilized Number of pump stations Length of reticulation pipelines 3 10,73m/l 6,73m/l 105km 38 66,4km
+Number of treatment woks Capacity currently utilized Length of bulk sewer pipelines Number of pump stations Length of reticulation pipelines 3 10,73m/l 6,73m/l 105km 38 66,4km

 Current status of sanitation in rural areas.

 Sanitation in the rural areas consists of informal pit latrine structures or Ventilated Improved Pit Latrine.
 It is estimated that 5% of the households have no sanitation service.
 There is no waterborne sanitation in the rural area.
 The sanitation level of service varies from no service to basic level of service.